formkit/docs-content/plugins/icons.md

 ## Using 3rd-party libraries

 There's tons of great options out there when you’re shopping around for icons to use in your project.
-If you want to use 3rd-party icons in your FormKit config then you can supply a custom `iconLoader`(either globally, at the node config level, or as a component prop) which is responsible for retrieving icons that do not already exist in the `iconRegistry`.
+If you want to use 3rd-party icons in your FormKit project then you can supply a custom `iconLoader` (either globally, at the node config level, or as a component prop) which is responsible for retrieving icons that do not already exist in the `iconRegistry`.

 Note that an `iconLoader` function is _only meant to handle missing icons_!
-For performance you can (and should) load asy SVG icons you _know_ you will be using into the `iconRegistry` by using the `icons` configuration prop in your FormKit config.
+For the best possible performance you can (and should) load asy SVG icons you _know_ you will be using into the `iconRegistry` by using the `icons` configuration prop in your FormKit config.

-Sometimes — such as in a form builder or CMS — you don't know in advance which icons you’ll need.
+Sometimes — in cases such as a form builder or CMS — you don't know in advance which icons you’ll need.
 That's where a custom `iconLoader` shines.

 A custom `iconLoader` function is expected to take a an `iconName` as a string and return an SVG in string format  or a Promise that resolves to an SVG in string format.
 The resulting return value will be stored in the `iconRegistry` and subsequent requests